 Know Before You Go

 Berlin Underworlds tickets must be purchased in advance and in person.
-They do accept credit cards.
+Tickets ordered online can be paid using credit cards.
 Several different tours are offered almost every day of the year as well.
 For more information about this, check the website of the association, which is available in many languages.
 Most of the exhibitions and tours are not barrier-free and also not offered to small children.
 The best thing is to call and ask, when you have decided on a visit or tour.
 Most tours cannot be booked online.
 The tickets have to be bought on the day the tour is offered.
 Tours are booked out fast.
 If you decide on a tour it would be best to be at their ticket office about one hour before they open and get in line.Special tours of other subjects are offered throughout the year.
 All the tours are offered in several different languages.